Keeper-Wallet/provider-keeper/readme.md

 ### 3. Basic example

 Now your application is ready to work with Waves Platform.
 Let's test it by implementing basic functionality.

-For example, we could try to authenticate user and transfer funds.
+For example, we could try to authenticate user and transfer funds:
 ```js
 const user = await signer.login();
 const [transfer] = await signer